Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Synonym: Sneddon-Wilkinson's disease
+Synonym: Sneddon-Wilkinson disease

 Differential diagnosis.
-The disease should be distinguished from the pustular variety of herpetiform dermatitis, the herpetiform impetigo of Hebra, pustular psoriasis, pemphigus.
+The disease should be distinguished from the pustular variety of herpetiform dermatitis, herpetiform impetigo of Hebra, pustular psoriasis, pemphigus.

 What's bothering you?